Posted August 1, 2016 by Heather S. Haseley

 - Collaborate with other fellows, engaging in meaningful interdisciplinary exchanges.

-- Work on your project, benefiting from one-on-one help from your FSS mentor.
+- Work on your project, benefiting from one-on-one help from your TLT mentor.

 - Possibly present at the annual TEACHx event at the end of the academic year.